AnserBeg/soft-sme1/soft-sme-frontend/README.md

 # Team Messaging Overview

-The Soft SME frontend now includes a dedicated **Messaging** workspace that surfaces both direct messages and group chats.
+The NeuraTask frontend now includes a dedicated **Messaging** workspace that surfaces both direct messages and group chats.
 The messaging panel keeps state in a shared React context, performs optimistic updates when you send messages, and polls the server every 10 seconds to stay in sync with new activity.

 ## Starting a conversation
 1. Open the **Messaging** page from the sidebar.